 \subsection{Shape Evaluation on Real Captured Scenes}

-\paragraph{Dataset.} In order to quantitatively evaluate the reconstruction quality of the proposed method, we collect three scenes shown in\Cref{fig:real}, where each scene contains 25-64 object instances of the same category.
+\paragraph{Dataset.} In order to quantitatively evaluate the reconstruction quality of the proposed method, we collect three scenes shown in \Cref{fig:real}, where each scene contains 25-64 object instances of the same category.
 For each scene, we additionally capture an image held out from training, which contains three object instances in a different layout.
-We 3D-scan the test scene to obtain the ground truth depth map.
+We 3D-scan the test scene to obtain the ground-truth depth maps.
 The preprocessing procedure is the same as described in \Cref{subsect:wild}.
-We approximate the prior pose distribution as follows: the camera has an elevation of $45\degree$ and an azimuth of $0-360\degree$ relative to the objects.
+We approximate the prior pose distribution as follows: instances are randomly placed on the ground with a random rotation around the up axis in their local frames, and the camera has an elevation of $45\degree$ relative to the ground.

-\paragraph{Metrics.} We measure the quality of shape reconstruction using the scale-invariant mean squared error (MSE)~\cite{eigen2014depth} on depth map predictions.
-The image reconstruction quality is measured by Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM)~\cite{wang2004image}, and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}.
+\paragraph{Metrics.} We measure the quality of shape reconstruction using the scale-invariant mean squared error (MSE) on depth map predictions, defined as $\mathcal{L}(\mathbf{x}, \hat{\mathbf{x}}) := \min_{\hat{\alpha} \in \mathbb{R}} \|\mathbf{x}-\hat{\alpha}\hat{\mathbf{x}}\|^2$ following~\cite{eigen2014depth}.
+The image reconstruction quality is measured by the Peak Signal-to-Noise Ratio (PSNR), the Structural Similarity Index Measure (SSIM)~\cite{wang2004image}, and the Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}.

-To evaluate the quality of image generation, we report Frechet Inception Distance (FID)~\cite{heusel2017gans}, which measures the statistical difference of distributions of real and fake samples projected to the feature space of an neural network pre-trained on ImageNet.
+To evaluate the quality of image generation, we report Frechet Inception Distance (FID)~\cite{heusel2017gans}, which measures the statistical difference of distributions of real and fake samples projected to the feature space of a neural network pre-trained on ImageNet~\cite{deng09imagenet}.
 In our case, the real and fake distributions are formed by all real image crops from the training scene, and synthesized image crops rendered with random poses from the prior pose distribution, respectively.